PDOK/mapproxy-docker/README.md

 It will create an Mapproxy application that is easy to use.
 The only thing required to do is to add you own mapproxy.yaml configuration.

-## Docker image

-The Docker image contains 2 stages:

-1. builder
-2. service

-### builder

-The builder stage compiles Mapserver.
-The Dockerfile contains all the available Mapserver build option explicitly, so it is clear which options are enabled and disabled.

-### service

-The service stage copies the Mapserver application, build in the first stage the service stage, and configures Lighttpd & the epsg file.

 ## Usage

 ### Build